As a Turkish person, I even asked myself this question several times.

 Although much of this border is over land, Europe is generally accorded the status of a full continent because of its great physical size and the weight of its history and traditions.”
 Source

-As you can understand from this definition, Europe is regarded as a continent not because it is geographically a continent but Europe is a vast peninsula of Asia with a unique historical and cultural identity.
+As you can understand from this definition, Europe is regarded as a continent not because it is geographically a continent but because Europe has a unique historical and cultural identity.

 The definition of European borders changed many times in history, and the vagueness of European borders also created debates about if some countries are located in Asia and Europe.